Why we shouldn’t yet be worried about the latest new Covid variant

 Other close viral cousins of B.1.640.2 have similarly been in circulation for weeks, but have also struggled to make an impact.

-As to why it has this variant hasn’t been as successful in spreading as Omicron - despite its high mutation count - we can only speculate.
+As to why it has this variant has not been as successful in spreading as Omicron - despite its high mutation count - we can only speculate.

 Although B.1.640.2 carries many of the same mutations seen in previous variants of concern, much depends on how they combine with one another to shape the characteristics of the virus.